prancodes/Weather-Forecast/README.md

 It features a clean, responsive design using [Material UI](https://mui.com/) components to enhance user experience on both desktop and mobile devices.

 ## Live Demo
-Experience the live demo here: [Live Demo URL](https://live-demo-url.com)
+Experience the live demo here: [https://weather24live.vercel.app](https://weather24live.vercel.app/)

 ## Features
 - **City Weather Search:** Type the name of any city to fetch current weather details.